Prerequisites

 abcd1234

-directory) commands prints the full path of the current working directory.
+directory) command prints the full path of the current working directory.

 On the Linux system each user has a private home directory to where she/he can save files and create sub directories.